shunsuke1980/study-german-with-ai/about.md

 # About This Project

-I'm documenting my German language learning journey using AI-generated content...
+I'm documenting my German language learning journey using AI-generated content.